openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 1. If the issuer identifier in the issued Credential is an object, add to the object `credential_issuer` Claim as defined in (#credential-issuer-identifier).

 The Wallet MAY check the binding between Credential Issuer Identifier and the issuer identifier in the issued Credential.

+## Refreshing Issued Credentials

+After a Verifiable Credential has been issued to the Holder, claim values about the subject of a Credential, or a signature on the Credential may need to be updated.
+There are two possible mechanisms to do so.

+First, the Wallet may receive an updated version of a Credential from a Credential Endpoint or a Batch Credential Endpoint using a valid Access Token.
+This does not involve interaction with the End-User.
+If the Credential Issuer issued a Refresh Token to the Wallet, the Wallet would have to obtain a fresh Access Token by making a request to the Token Endpoint as defined in Section 6 of [@!RFC6749].

+Second, the Issuer can reissue the Credential by starting the issuance process from the beginning.
+This would involve interaction with the End-User.
+A Credential needs to be reissued if the Wallet does not have a valid Access Token or a valid Refresh Token.
+With this approach, when a new Credential is issued, the Wallet might need to check if it already has a Credential of the same type and, if necessary, delete the old Credential.
+Otherwise, the Wallet might end up with more than one Credential of the same type, without knowing which one is the latest.

+Credential Refresh can be initiated by the Wallet independently from the Credential Issuer, or the Credential Issuer can send a signal to the Wallet asking it to request Credential refresh.
+How the Credential Issuer sends such a signal is out of scope for this specification.

+It is up to the Credential Issuer whether to update both the signature and the claim values, or only the signature.

+## Protecting the Access Token

+Access Tokens represent End-User authorization and consent to issue certain Credential(s).
+Long lived Access Tokens giving access to credentials MUST not be issued unless sender-constrained.
+Access Tokens with lifetimes longer than 5 minutes are in general considered long lived.

+To sender-constrain Access Tokens, see the recommendations in Section 4.10.1 in [@!I-D.ietf-oauth-security-topics].
+If Bearer Access Tokens are stored by the Wallet they MUST be stored in a secure manner, for example, encrypted using a key stored in a protected key store.

 # Privacy Considerations